Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 The good news: these providers are generally responsible about versioning and deprecation timelines.
 The bad news: "responsible" doesn't mean "zero surprises."
 Stripe has changed how webhook signatures work.
 Twilio has deprecated entire product lines.
 AWS rolls out breaking changes region by region.
 Each of these has caught production teams off guard.

 This is a practical guide to setting up monitoring for these three APIs so you're never the last to know.
+Updated May 2026 with current API versions, recent breaking changes, and ready-to-use alert templates.

 Why Payment and Communication APIs Are Highest-Risk